Agency 16: Accounting

 Accounting: Overview

-Accounting involves the keeping of systematic, accurate, and complete financial information about a business.
+Accounting is the art and science of keeping systematic, accurate, and complete financial information about a business.
 This information assists businesses in budgeting and planning.
 The information also helps businesses to evaluate possible causes of action while helping investors to correctly establish the financial health of a business, as well as its prospects.

 There are two main branches of accounting: financial and management accounting.
 Financial accounting refers to the recording, summarizing, and reporting of financial transactions about a business.
 Financial accounting is historically oriented, typically reporting on financial events that have already occurred.
 The information that financial accounting summarizes and reports is usually for the consumption of external parties, who are interested in seeing how the business is doing to make better decisions about their engagement.
 Financial reporting tends to result in objective information, closely guided by generally accepted financial principles and guidelines.